 I use Vidalia onions as I like the natural sweetness they bring to the dish.
 You can choose red or white, or the common yellow.
 Dice ¼” in size.

 The cilantro brings incredible flavor and you should only use fresh.
-You don’t have to painstakingly pluck off the leaves from the stems as the stems contain flavor.
+You don't have to painstakingly pluck off the leaves from the stems as the stems contain flavor.
 My family uses cilantro often in Peruvian cooking.
-Once I was making a Peruvian dish called Seco – a beef stew with cilantro sauce.
-I was plucking the leaves off the stems and my aunt stood there watching me pluck away the leaves from the stems.
-She asked me what I was doing.
+I used to pluck off the leaves off the stems and my aunt stood there watching me and asked me what I was doing.
 She grabbed the bunch from my hand, twisted and broke off the bottom stems, then handed them back to me.
 She said, “Leave the thin stems with the leaves because they add flavor.”
 No more plucking for me.
-As a matter of fact, I cook more with cilantro because it’s much easier and not as labor intensive as I thought.

-If you don’t eat it all in one sitting, store in a sealed container in the fridge for a few days.
-It won’t last that long.
-Enjoy.
+If you don't eat this pico de gallo all in one sitting, store in a sealed container in the fridge for up to a few days.

 - 1 small bunch fresh cilantro leaves